-A maternity allowance (maternity pay) is paid to a working woman who has gone on maternity leave ("a period of maternity and parenthood") and it is intended to compensate the mother for the loss of income during the period she is not working.
+A maternity allowance is paid to a woman who accumulated the required period of work as a self-employed salaried worker and stopped working while pregnant.
+It is intended to compensate the mother for the loss of income during the period she is not working.

 - Men who split maternity leave with their spouse, may be entitled to maternity pay.
 For more details, see Maternity Allowance for the Spouse of the Mother.

 - Deductions for Social Security Pay, Health Insurance and Income Tax are taken from the maternity pay, in accordance with the amount determined by law.

 - Cost of living adjustments that are paid during the period of maternity pay, are included in the maternity pay.

 - Teaching staff who are on maternity leave during a holiday or vacation are entitled to be paid their salaries for these breaks in addition to maternity pay.
 (See the add-on section below).